|

 Hyssop

-perennial native plant to Europe and the Mediterranean.
-It
+Hyssop is a small perennial native plant to Europe and the

-sprinkling in some of the sacrifices and purifications of
+used for sprinkling in some of the sacrifices and purifications of

 the Jews.

-Sweet camphoraceous, warm herbaceous, slightly minty.
+Scent Profile: Sweet camphoraceous, warm herbaceous, slightly minty.

-Blends well with: Myrtle, Citron-Etrog, Cistus (Rose
+Blends well with: Myrtle, Citron-Etrog, Cistus (Rose of Sharon)

 More information is available